 5.2 Operating Guidelines

 The ET and ET Committees operate in accordance with approved Operating Guidelines that include membership and meeting arrangements.
-See Appendix at bottom.
+See Appendix 1.

 - The proceedings and discussions of the ET and ET Committees will be treated in a confidential manner.
 Confidentiality encourages open and frank discussion.
 Matters should only be discussed with relevant staff on a needs to know basis.

 - Papers that contain sensitive matters will be marked confidential.
 Other papers may be made available to relevant staff on a needs to know basis.